New CDC head: Georgia's health commissioner

 - The Georgia health commissioner, an obstetrician-gynecologist, has been appointed to head the CDC

-- She has advocated for early vaccination, combated childhood obesity and ran unsuccessfully for a Republican seat in Congress
+- She advocated for early vaccination, combated childhood obesity and ran for a seat in Congress

 (CNN)The Georgia health commissioner, Dr. Brenda Fitzgerald, has been selected as the new director of the US Centers for Disease Control and Prevention.

-"Having known Dr. Fitzgerald for many years, I know that she has a deep appreciation and understanding of medicine, public health, policy and leadership," said a statement by Health and Human Services Secretary Tom Price, who nominated Fitzgerald.
+"Having known Dr. Fitzgerald for many years, I know that she has a deep appreciation and understanding of medicine, public health, policy and leadership," said a statement from Health and Human Services Secretary Tom Price, who nominated Fitzgerald.

-Fitzgerald, an obstetrician-gynecologist, was appointed to lead the Georgia Department of Public Health (DPH) in 2011 by Governor Nathan Deal.
-While there, she oversaw programs to combat childhood obesity, increase vaccination rates and track Alzheimer's and dementia, according to the DPH.
+Fitzgerald, an obstetrician-gynecologist, was appointed to lead the Georgia Department of Public Health in 2011 by Gov. Nathan Deal.
+While there, she oversaw programs to combat childhood obesity, increase vaccination rates and track Alzheimer's and dementia, according to the department.

 Her tenure as health commissioner was also marked by several high-profile cases of Americans infected with the Ebola virus, who were flown to Atlanta for treatment.